Rendra Wijaya

-Rendra Wijaya (born 1 November 1984) is an Indonesian male badminton player who specializes in doubles.
+Rendra Wijaya (born 1 November 1984) is an Indonesian badminton player who specializes in doubles.
 He joined PB Djarum badminton club in 2007.

 Personal life

-Wijaya grew in badminton family.
+Wijaya grew in a badminton family.
 His father, Hendra Wijaya is a former badminton player and owner of Rajawali badminton club in Cirebon.
 His brothers, Indra and Candra are former Indonesian badminton player and part of the Indonesia national badminton team at the 1996 and 1998 Thomas Cup.
 Her sister, Sandrawati Wijaya also a badminton player.
 He married Fransisca Carollim in 2011.

 Career

 Wijaya won his first international tournament at the 2008 Spanish Open in the men's and mixed doubles event.
-Together with his partner in the men's doubles Fran Kurniawan he also won 2008 Finnish and Austrian International Series tournament.
+Together with his partner in the men's doubles, Fran Kurniawan, he also won 2008 Finnish and Austrian International Series tournament.
 At the 2008 Indonesia International Challenge, he and Kurniawan won the men's doubles title after beat their compatriot Windarto and Wirawan in the straight games with the score 21-18, 21-13.
 In the Grand Prix level, he and Kurniawan won their first title at the Dutch Open tournament.
 In the final round they won in straight games to Indian paired.
 Teamed-up with Rian Sukmawan he won the 2011 White Nights and Indonesia International Challenge tournament.